 WHAT IS A VALUE TABLE?

-In a Mapping Table, you can translate values by providing a match dimension value plus it's translated version.
+In a Mapping Table, you can translate values by providing a match dimension value including its translated version.
 Sometimes it can be helpful to have a predefined selection of values to translate to in a drop-down list instead of manually entering the value.
 This prevents spelling errors and makes manually populating mapping tables much faster and less error-prone.

 A value table stores these predefined values.
 The most common usage of a value table is the predefined selection of Explore Workspaces.
 However, you can also create a value table for any other type of value, either by creating a static value table or by dynamically tracking all available values within a certain Datastream column .